With a buttery lemon sauce and salty capers, this lemon chicken piccata recipe is my go-to dish during a busy weeknight or just when I'm craving it.

 The equipment you use is important to how the lemon chicken piccata turns out.
 What is needed is the following:

-- Skillet/Dutch oven - you want something large enough to cook the chicken.
+- Skillet/Dutch oven - You want something large enough to cook the chicken.

-- Juice squeezer - so you can get that freshly squeezed lemon juice.
+- Juice squeezer - So you can get that freshly squeezed lemon juice.

 Pro Tips/Recipe Notes